psi4/psi4/doc/sphinxman/source/scf.rst

     @UHF iter   9:  -149.62730740326214   -1.07718e-11   1.80706e-07 DIIS
     @UHF iter  10:  -149.62730740326231   -1.70530e-13   2.19128e-08 DIIS

-The algorithm takes 10 true iterations to converge the energy and density to the default of 1.0E-8, plus the trivial iteration due to the SAD guess.
+The algorithm takes 10 true iterations to converge the energy and density to 1.0E-8, plus the trivial iteration due to the SAD guess.
 The energy on the zero-th iteration is not variational due to the improper idempotence properties of the SAD guess, but the first true iteration is within 2.0E-4 relative error of the final answer, highlighting the